 To insert a Zotero reference in Google Docs, use keyboard shortcuts:

-You can save citations and PDFs that you have read in Browzine into Zotero.
+Zotero is able to save citations and pdfs that you have read in BrowZine.
 Try it today!